Jeanne Shaheen: 2014

 Shaheen ran for reelection in 2014, facing former Massachusetts Senator Scott Brown.

 In March 2014, Brown announced he was forming an exploratory committee to run against Shaheen.
 According to the Boston Herald, "Granite State Republicans are calling U.S. Sen. Jeanne Shaheen a hypocrite for asking potential GOP challenger and former U.S. Sen. Scott Brown to keep "outside" money out of the campaign while she fills the Democratic war chest on the West Coast".

 In June 2014, WMUR reported that Shaheen had never released her tax returns in her 18 years of public service in New Hampshire.
 Shaheen said she would not rule out releasing her returns, but would like to see her opponent do so first.

 She was endorsed again by Emily's List.

-On election night, even as her party lost control of the Senate, Shaheen won reelection with 51 percent of the vote to Brown's 48 percent.
+On election night, even as her party lost control of the Senate, Shaheen won reelection with 51% of the vote to Brown's 48%.
 As a measure of how Republican New Hampshire once was, Shaheen is only the second Democrat in the state's history to win two terms in the Senate.

 2020

-Shaheen was reelected in 2020 with 56.7% of the vote to Republican nominee Bryant “Corky” Messner's 40.9%.
+Shaheen was reelected in 2020 with 57% of the vote to Republican nominee Bryant “Corky” Messner's 41%.
 She is the first New Hampshire Democrat elected to three full terms in the Senate.
 The only other Democrat to be popularly elected more than once from New Hampshire, Thomas J. McIntyre (who held the seat Shaheen currently holds), served the remainder of Styles Bridges's last term before being elected to two terms in his own right.

 Tenure

-On January 6, 2009, Shaheen was sworn into the United States Senate.
+On January 3, 2009, Shaheen was sworn in to the United States Senate.
 As a senator, she has sponsored 288 bills, five of which have become law.

-On January 6, 2021, Shaheen was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters attacked the U.S. Capitol.
+On January 6, 2021, Shaheen was participating in the certification of the 2021 United States Electoral College vote count when protesters attacked the U.S. Capitol.
 She tweeted during the attack that she and her staff were safe and that "We will not be stopped from doing our Constitutional duty".
 The day after the attack, Shaheen called Trump "unfit for office" and said that she supported impeaching him and removing him from office.

-Health care
+In 2024, Shaheen was ranked among the top 10 most bipartisan senators.